openziti/ziti-doc/docfx_project/ziti/identities/enrolling.md

 ### 3rd Party CA - One Time Token

 This process is similar to the One Time Token flow from above.
-This flow expects that a private key and certificate have already been created on the machine that is about to enroll and that the certificate presented is valid to a CA already uploaded to the Ziti Controller.
+This flow expects that a private key and certificate have already been created on or distributed to the machine that is about to enroll and that the certificate presented is signed by a [third party CA](~/ziti/manage/pki.md#third-party-ca-optional) already validated in the Ziti Controller.

 Follow these steps to enroll a 3rd Pary CA - one time token identity: